MCG Manager - v20029

 8. [Click to view large picture]

-9. When the encoding is complete, the new encoded song files will show at the bottom of the Target window below the old encoded song files.
-The new encoded song files will be indexed with temporary numbers.
+9. When the encoding completes, the newly encoded songs will show at the bottom of the Target window below the previously encoded songs.
+The newly encoded songs will have temporary index numbers.

 10. [Click to view large picture]